waltervh/BornAgain-website/content/documentation/working-with-python/fitting/introduction/fitting-in-gisas/index.md

 #### Simulation builder

-This is a Python callable, a function or a class method, returning a `GISASSImulation` object with beam, detector and user sample defined.
+This is a Python callable, a function or a class method, returning a `GISASSimulation` object with beam, detector and user sample defined.
 The function accepts a Python dictionary as input parameters, which it uses to build a new simulation object.
 The parameter values will be varied during the fit and `get_simulation` will be called on every fit iteration.

 {{< highlight python >}}